Partnerships that could shape the internet of things for years are being forged just as enterprises fit IoT into their long-term plans.

 Enter Data Temperatures,

+Hot Data – The data which is frequently accessed and is currently being polled/gathered.
+Warm Data – The data which is currently not being polled but still frequently used.
 Cold Data – The data that is in warehouse-mode, but still can be accessed for BI or analytics jobs with a bit of I/O Overhead.

 Since Redis keeps all data in RAM that is the HOT Area, our Redis datastore was only able to hold as much data as the server had “Available RAM”.
 Our data, inserted at a rate of 27GB/hour, quickly outgrew this limitation.
 To scale this solution and archive our data for future analysis, we set up an automated migration script to push the oldest data in our Redis datastore to a PostgreSQL database with more storage scalability.
 As explained above, since Redis has native data types for Time Series data, it was a simple enough process for the Load operation.